iWOLFSTEIN/mention_tag_text_field/README.md

       MentionTagTextEditingController();
 ```

-You can use MentionTagTextField just like you normal TextField.
+You can use MentionTagTextField just like your normal TextField.
 If you are using Form widget you can use MentionTagTextFormField.
 ```dart
  @override
   Widget build(BuildContext context) {